vtfk/azf-elevmappa-api/README.md

 ### Environment variables

-Put these in your `local.settings.json` file:
+Put these in your `local.settings.json` file under the `Values` section:

 ```json
 "AUTH_ISS": "https://login.microsoftonline.com/%azure-tenant-guid%/v2.0", // this should be set as empty in local development